k06a/Xross/README.md

 Xross is container view controller similar to UIPageController with 4-direction movement support.

-Supports three types of transitions:
+Supports four types of transitions:

 | Default                        | 3D Cube                        | Stack                          | Stack with swing               |
 | ------------------------------ | ------------------------------ | ------------------------------ | ------------------------------ |